rarceneaux/my-dash-capstone/README.md

 # My-Dashbook Application Overview
 My-Dashbook is a online legacy journal single-page application that allows users to sign-in with Google.
 Once a user is logged-in they will have the ability to add a new journal entry, edit an entry, view all entries, and delete an entry.
 Users can create, edit, and delete comments within the My-Dashbook app and post them to Facebook with a photo to share with anyone on Facebook.

-Inspired by the poem "This Dash" written by Linda Ellis
+Inspired by the poem "The Dash" written by Linda Ellis

 **Demo My-Dashbook: www.my-dash.life**